Hello and Welcome to Year 3!

 In Year 4, children now have to complete a statutory Multiplication Check in June.
 This requires children to have quick recall of all times tables up to 12 x 12.
 Year 3 children therefore need to be well on the road with their tables knowledge by the end of the year.
 Ideally, they need to have fast recall of x2 x3 x4 x5 x6 x8 and x10 by July.

-We cover amazing topics in Year 3!
+We cover amazing units in Year 3!
 We look at our local area of Knaresborough, with a particular focus on castles, Remembrance, Through the Ages (Stone Age, Bronze Age and Iron Age), Rocks, Relics and Rumbles (Rocks, fossils, volcanoes and earthquakes) and the Roman Empire.
 These are a combination of Whole School and Year Group topics.